sagemath/trac_to_gh/Issue 1238.md

 # Issue 1238: update the cremona spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1238

 Original creator: was